pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-missing-values-in-covariates.myst.md

 **REALITIES**

-+ This process is suboptimal for a real-world scenario wherein we want to forecast new incoming data, because we have to keep rebuilding the model in Step 1, and Steps 2 & 3 involve manipulations of idata objects.
++ This process is suboptimal for a real-world scenario wherein we want to forecast new incoming data, because we have to keep re-specifying the model in Step 1, and Steps 2 & 3 involve manipulations of idata objects.
 + It might still be suitable for a relatively slow, (potentially batched) forecasting process on the order of seconds, not sub-second.
 + In any case, if this were to be deployed to handle a stream of sub-second inputs, a miuch simpler way to rectify the